emberjs/rfcs/text/0000-non-context-shifting-partials.md

 have no reason to expect partials to work the way they do today – after all, it is quite normal to have to explicitly pass in any data you need in every other context (component invocation, function calls, etc).
-So, arguably, this is actually one *fewer* thing to teach and might actually align better with everyone's metal model of how programming works.
+So, arguably, this is actually one *fewer* thing to teach and might actually align better with everyone's mental model of how programming works.

 For existing users who are already familiar with how components work, this should also